chocksma3iil/Health-monitoring-system-with-biometric-sensors-and-data-recording/README.md

 # Health-monitoring-system-with-biometric-sensors-and-data-recording
-IoT Health Monitoring System – A real-time health tracking system using ESP32 sensors, Raspberry Pi, and a web dashboard.
+IoT Health Monitoring System – A real-time health tracking system using ESP32 sensors and a web dashboard.
 It monitors body temperature, motion (falls), and ambient conditions, sending alerts and storing data for remote access and analysis.
  # 🩺 IoT Health Monitoring System

-A real-time health monitoring system using biometric sensors, ESP32 microcontrollers, a Raspberry Pi, and a web dashboard.
+A real-time health monitoring system using biometric sensors, ESP32 microcontrollers, and a web dashboard.
 The system collects biometric data (temperature, motion, ambient conditions), analyzes it, stores it remotely, and displays health status using an LCD and RGB LED.

 ---